GRDI-GenARCC/tutorials-and-workshops/Introduction_to_Linux/Intro_Linux_1.md

 ### 1.3 Commands covered in this session

 - `pwd`, `cd`, `ls`, `clear`, `--help`, `man`, and `exit`
-- It is arguably more important to learn how to use commands than to learn the commands themself
+- It is arguably more important to learn how to use commands than to learn the commands themselves
   - Learning how to learn - searching is a great skill
 - **Information about commands can usually be accessed within a terminal by using the following**